serfom256/SimpleSearch/readme.md

 All benchmarks performed on a pc with 8cores/16threads 4.3 Ghz CPU and 32gb of RAM.
 For benchmarks was used dataset containing 1 Million random generated words containing ascii characters
 <br>
-Indexed dataset took approximately 850mb of RAM
+Indexed dataset took approximately 850mb of RAM for one shard(trie data structure)
 <br>
 Was used OpenJdk14
 <br>